The Internet is Now Evolving Business

 Every company will tell you how important it is to listen to their customers.
 We have all seen how social networks can benefit or cripple a business.
 Usually, this is determined by how well the business listens to their customers.
 Ever wonder what business would be like if the customers had more say in their service?
 Not just a simple suggestion which can get ignored, but one that could actually have a legal binding impact and force the company to change direction?
 Maybe you might want just a simple button that does a unique function added inside your online control panel or maybe you want the company to add a new service altogether.

 Let’s say, you as a member of a digital web hosting cooperative association, and want a new feature added inside your control panel which allowed you to view your website traffic from the homepage.
 First, You would submit a petition through the control panel.
 This petition is then viewed by all other members of the service when they log in.
 Members can then vote on the petition.
 If the petition gets enough votes and achieves the threshold, then the petition will be placed on the agenda for the publicly viewed monthly director meeting for final approval or veto.
+Directors will hold a monthly online webinar where they discuss all petition’s details.
+During the meeting, Directors will have the opportunity to review and discuss the petition.
+They then have the opportunity to decide if they want to allow or veto the request.

 Sometimes a director may want to veto a request because they find that the request may hinder the company in some way.
 An example would be if members decided to vote to lower the price of their service beyond a maintainable price.
 If this request is implemented it could hurt the company.
 If by any chance a director has to veto a petition then they have to formally write a response and describe the reason why they vetoed the decision.
 All members will have the opportunity to vote on the response, to determine the validity of the veto.
 Members still have full authority and can overturn that veto with a ¾ majority on a revote of that response.